SHIN YANG PLYWOOD SDN. BHD.

 - Long term social and economic well-being of forest workers and local communities.

-- Grievances resolution and provide fair compensation in case of loss or damage affecting the legal customary rights or livelihoods of local people.
+- Grievances and provide fair compensation in case of loss or damage affecting the legal customary rights or livelihoods of local people.

 - The use of the forests’ multiple products and services to ensure economic viability with the environmental and social benefits.

 - Carry out annual consultation to maintain the long-term social and economic well-being of local communities

 Some studies will be parts of our research activities in this tree plantation project.
 Shin Yang Forestry Sdn Bhd with collaboration of Sarawak Forestry Corporation (SFC) and University Putra Malaysia (UPM) under MoU signed in 2012.
 Further research will be carried out for technical development of tropical tree plantation.
 The planned studies are as follows:

 - Permanent Sample Plot management